yjmantilla/sovabids/README.rst

 .. tip::

-   By default sovabids will skip files already converted.
-If you want to overwrite previous conversions currently you need to delete the output folder (by yourself) and start sovabids over again.
+   sovabids supports incremental conversion: files whose BIDS output already exists are skipped automatically, so you can safely re-run after adding new participants without re-converting the whole dataset.
+To force a full re-conversion, delete the output folder and start over.
+   The Python API returns ``{'succeeded': [...], 'failed': [...]}`` so you can inspect which files were converted and which failed.

 Architecture
 ------------